|Index to this page|

 Frameshifts often create new STOP codons and thus generate nonsense mutations.
 Perhaps that is just as well as the protein would probably be too garbled anyway to be useful to the cell.

 Indels of three nucleotides or multiples of three may be less serious because they preserve the reading frame (see Patient E above).
+Over a thousand different mutations have been found in the CFTR gene, but Patient E's deletion is by far the most common.

 However, a number of inherited human disorders are caused by the insertion of many copies of the same triplet of nucleotides.
 Huntington's disease and the fragile X syndrome are examples of such trinucleotide repeat diseases.